delivered the opinion of the Court.

 Costs to be paid by Howard County.

-[1] Although the case has been submitted to this Court by the parties on an agreed statement of facts, pursuant to Maryland Rule 828 g, the truncated nature of the statement has made it necessary for us to supplement it by examining and drawing upon the trial record in order to explore the merits of this appeal.
-While we encourage the use of agreed statements under the rule to simplify the appellate process and will rely solely on such statements in most instances, we caution counsel against inadequate stipulation which fails to bring the full impact of the contentions of the parties to the Court's notice.
+.
+Although the case has been submitted to this Court by the parties on an agreed statement of facts, pursuant to Maryland Rule 828 g, the truncated nature of the statement has made it necessary for us to supplement it by examining and drawing upon the trial record in order to explore the merits of this appeal.
+While we encourage the use of agreed statements under the rule to simplify the appellate process and will rely solely on such statements in most instances, we caution counsel against inadequate stipulation which fails to bring the full impact of the contentions of the parties to the Court’s notice.

-[3] At trial, Mr. Buffington testified that when the police arrived he told them the license number had the letters D-P-S or D-S-P and the numbers 211 or another number which contained two consecutive ones.
-The police in their report recorded that Mr. Buffington had told them the license number was either D-S-P 112 or D-S-P 111 or A-S-P and the same combination of numbers.
-However, Cross' actual tag number was D-S-P 411.
-The Court of Special Appeals nonetheless stated in its opinion that Mr. Buffington "unequivocally identif[ied] the appellant's automobile, both by general description and by specific license tag number."
+.
+At trial, Mr. Buffington testified that when the police arrived he told them the license number had the letters D-P-S or D-S-P and the numbers 211 or another number which contained two consecutive ones.
+The police in their report recorded that Mr. Buffington had told them the license number was either D-S-P 112 or D-S-P 111 or Á-S-P and the same combination of numbers.
+However, Cross’ actual tag number was D-S-P 411.
+The Court of Special Appeals nonetheless stated in its opinion that Mr. Buffington “unequivocally identified] the appellant’s automobile, both by general description and by specific license tag number.”
 36 Md.
-App. at 521, 374 A.2d at 631.
-Since it is clear from the record that this witness did not give police the correct number of Cross' license, his identification of the automobile can hardly be said to be "unequivocal."
+App. at 521, 374 A. 2d at 631.
+Since it is clear from the record that this witness did not give police the correct number of Cross’ license, his identification of the automobile can hardly be said to be “unequivocal.”

-Likewise we are constrained to observe that the court's statement that Mr. Buffington "found a Michelob beer bottle lying on his lawn, after the strange car drove away," id. at 520 [631], may give an erroneous flavor to that witness' testimony.
+Likewise we are constrained to observe that the court’s statement that Mr. *472 Buffington "found a Michelob beer bottle lying on his lawn, after the strange car drove away,” id. at 520 [631], l may give an erroneous flavor to that witness’ testimony.
 The record shows, as we have noted in the text, that the bottle was found in the tire tracks only thirty or forty feet from the street some four hours after the burglary occurred, and it had not been run over by the car.

-[4] In his appeal to the Court of Special Appeals, the petitioner raised three additional grounds for reversal: the inconsistency of the jury's verdicts of both larceny and receiving stolen goods; the erroneous admission of the testimony of the liquor store checker, Cindy Brosenne; and the inadmissibility of an in-court identification of petitioner by Miss Brosenne.
-36 Md.
-App. at 503-04, 374 A.2d at 623.
-Cross has not challenged the decision of the Court of Special Appeals rejecting these three claims of error, and since those portions of the court's opinion are thus not before us for consideration, we are prevented from expressing our views as to their correctness.
+.
+In his appeal to the Court of Special Appeals, the petitioner raised three additional grounds for reversal: the inconsistency of the jury’s verdicts of both larceny and receiving stolen goods; the erroneous admission of the testimony of the liquor store checker, Cindy Brosenne; and the inadmissibility of an in-court identification of petitioner by Miss Brosenne.

-[5] The Court of Special Appeals summarily rejected the applicability of the motive, intent, and absence of mistake exceptions, and the State does not contend, nor could it, that these or the remaining exceptions set out in Ross are applicable in this case.
+.
+The Court of Special Appeals summarily rejected the applicability of the motive, intent, and absence of mistake exceptions, and the State does not *475 contend, nor could it, that these or the remaining exceptions set out in Ross are applicable in this case.

-[8] Although it is of no significance to our decision on this issue, the record indicates that the grand jury declined to charge Cross with the Buffington burglary.
+.
+Although it is of no significance to our decision on this issue, the record indicates that the grand jury declined to charge Cross with the Buffington burglary.

-The reasonableness and legality of permitting an inference of fact that exclusive recent and unaccounted for possession is a guilty possession is explained by the rule that there may be drawn an inference of one fact from proof of another or others if there is some rational connection between the fact or facts proved and the ultimate fact inferred so that the inference drawn from the proof is not so far-fetched as to be arbitrary.
+The reasonableness and legality of permitting an inference of fact that exclusive recent and unaccounted for possession is a guilty possession is explained by the rule that there may be drawn an inference of one fact from proof of another or others if there is some rational connection between the fact or facts proved and the *481 ultimate fact inferred so that the inference drawn from the proof is not so far-fetched as to be arbitrary.